VonHeikemen/devlog/content/tools/setup-nvim-lspconfig-plus-nvim-cmp.md

 )
 ```

 Next step is to call the language servers we have installed.
-They way we do this with `lspconfig` is by calling the `.setup()` of the language server we want to configure.
+The way we do this with `lspconfig` is by calling the `.setup()` of the language server we want to configure.

 How do we know which one we have available?
 Again, lspconfig's documentation has the answer.
 You can find the list of valid names using `:help lspconfig-server-configurations`.